cybersource-tpi/cybersource-plugins-commercetools-fork/docs/Authorize-a-Payment-GooglePay.md

     a.
 If the authorization was successful the transaction state is updated to **Success**, display the order confirmation page

     b.
-If the state of the authorization transaction is updated to **Pending** which is due Fraud Check, display the order confirmation page
+If the state of the authorization transaction is updated to **Pending** which is due to Fraud Check, display the order confirmation page

     C. If the state of the authorization transaction is updated to **Failure**, display the error page and See [Overview\#Errorhandling](Overview.md#Errorhandling) for handling errors or failures